elimuinformatics/vcf2fhir/docs/Manual.md

 ### Exclude VCF rows

 Software excludes the following VCF rows from conversion.
 Note that different exclusion criteria apply to the conversion of simple vs. structural variants.
+Note also that correct parsing of VCF INFO and FORMAT subfields requires the presence of corresponding meta-information lines in the VCF header.

 <p align="center">
 <img src="image5.png" alt="Exclusions"/>